YentlHendrickx/canon-bluetooth-remote/README.md

 ```

 Launch the watch app, verify the connection indicator turns green, and tap the shutter button.
 The watch sends `/shutter_command` messages; the phone responds on `/shutter_response`.

-## Deployment Tips

-- Uninstall existing builds if you previously used mismatched `applicationId`s; both APKs now use `com.haze.canon_remote` so Wear routing works consistently.
-- Keep the phone app running (can be in standby).
-It only tears down services when the Flutter engine is fully detached.
-- Pair the phone with your watch through the standard Wear OS companion before sideloading.

 ## Troubleshooting